splunk/observability-workshop/content/en/imt/_index.md

 In order to simplify the workshop modules, a pre-configured AWS/EC2 instance is provided.

-The instance is pre-configured with all the software required to deploy the Splunk OpenTelemetery Connector[^2] in Kubernetes, deploy a NGINX[^3] ReplicaSet[^4] and finally deploy a microservices based application which has been instrumented using OpenTelemetry to send metrics, traces, spans and logs[^5].
+The instance is pre-configured with all the software required to deploy the Splunk OpenTelemetry Connector[^2] in Kubernetes, deploy a NGINX[^3] ReplicaSet[^4] and finally deploy a microservices based application which has been instrumented using OpenTelemetry to send metrics, traces, spans and logs[^5].

 The workshops also introduce you to dashboards, editing and creating charts, creating detectors to fire alerts, Monitoring as Code and the Service Bureau[^6]